Author:

 • Promote to attract new people.

-• to develop and strengthen the sense of Community belonging to the “river culture”.
+• Develop and strengthen the sense of community belonging to the Upīte cultural space.

 • Study and document to avoid shallowness.

-Since 1 September 2018, the primary school of the river has been eliminated, leaving the usual work with children in Etnography and children folklore together.
-However, the work with children does not stop because the children's folklore set continues to operate under the umbrella of the Intangible Cultural Heritage Centre and attracts new members.
+Since 1 September 2018, the Upīte primary school has been closed, thus terminating the usual work with children in etnography club and children folklore group.
+However, the work with children does not stop because the children's traditional folk group continues to operate under the wing of the Intangible Cultural Heritage Centre Upīte and attracts new members.

-In modern Latvia, there is a depopulation in rural areas, a sharp decline in population, moving to larger populated centres, foreign countries.
-However, the very intensive cultural life in the river region is a way to contribute to the preservation of the population, as the desire of the population to remain in ancient populated areas is not only by economic factors, but more the sense of belonging to their recognised cultural space, whose parents and they themselves have participated in the creation.
+In modern Latvia, there is a depopulation in rural areas, a sharp decline in population due to the people moving to larger population centres and abroad.
+However, the very intensive cultural life in the Upīte region is a way to contribute to the preservation of the population, as the desire of the population to remain in the lands of their ancestors is determined not only by economic factors, but more by the sense of belonging to their recognised cultural space that was created by their parents and themselves.

 Applicant